SimonCahill/getopt.net/README.md

 There are several methods of installing and using getopt.net in your project.

 1. Add the repository as a submodule, checkout a tag and include it as a project reference in your solution
-2. Use the NuGet package manager: `install-package getopt.net-bsd` Note the `-bsd` ending which shows the license used and **not** system requirements! getopt.net was already in use :c
+2. Use the NuGet package manager: `install-package getopt.net-bsd` Note the `-bsd` ending which shows the license used and **not** system requirements! getopt.net was already in use :(

 [NuGet page](https://www.nuget.org/packages/getopt.net-bsd/)